cristinafsanz/jekyll-now/_posts/2016-06-26-learning-sass.md

 date: 2016-06-26
 ---

-I am starting the learning process with Sass.
-I have decided to apply the concepts after learning PostCSS, automating the compilation to css with Gulp.
+I am starting the learning process with Sass and I have decided to apply the concepts after learning PostCSS, automating the compilation to css with Gulp.

 I have learnt the basis with <a href="https://www.codecademy.com/learn/learn-sass">Learn Sass - Codecademy</a>: